 One of the best ways to begin advocating is to understand the importance of self-advocacy.
 By learning the basics of current Alport syndrome information, you’ll be best prepared to educate other patients, your caretaker and physicians, and lawmakers.
 It’s also vital to help dispel the spread of misinformation within and beyond the Alport community.
+You can read this article for tips on how to best advocate for yourself.
 Lastly, remember to share Alport syndrome treatment guidelines with your physicians.

 “You do not have to go to Washington, DC, to advocate.
 All you have to do is tell your story and make your voice heard.
 Tell others what it is like to live with Alport syndrome and what we want to see for the future.
 We do not want another generation of our families to experience kidney failure and hearing loss.
 To effect change we must speak up – each in our own way.”

 Sharon Lagas, Alport Syndrome Foundation Co-Founder and former President

 - H.R.
 7506 – New Era for Preventing End-Stage Kidney Disease Act (View a Summary of H.R.
 7506)